Skip to Main Content

 Below Street Level in Midtown East

-The lower-level address at 231 E 50th St places Hori in a specific register of New York dining: subterranean, intentionally removed from foot traffic, and operating at a remove from the kind of visibility that casual walk-ins require.
+Hori is an Authentic Japanese Izakaya at 231 E 50th St Lower Level, New York, NY 10022, with a casual dress code and an appointment-only reservation policy.
 In Midtown East, where the surrounding blocks include some of the city's most formally ambitious restaurants, that physical positioning carries meaning.
 Going below grade in this neighbourhood is a deliberate design choice, not a compromise.
 It controls acoustics, limits distraction, and signals to the guest before they sit down that the evening is going to ask for their attention.

 The broader Midtown East dining corridor runs from the East 40s through the low 50s along a stretch where Le Bernardin and Per Se have long anchored the top tier of French-rooted fine dining, and where Masa redefined what Japanese omakase could cost and demand from a guest.
 Hori enters that geography carrying the weight of proximity to those reference points, and whatever it serves will be read against that backdrop whether it intends to be or not.